 In binoculars, the Andromeda Galaxy looks like a small faint cloud.
 We are seeing only the bright central nucleus; long-exposure photographs reveal that the galaxy is far larger than our moon in the sky.

 If you have a telescope and a dark country sky, look for Andromeda’s two satellite galaxies.
 These are farther away than you might expect from photographs; those same long exposure photographs mislead by making the main galaxy seem much larger than it appears in small telescopes.

 Once you’ve located the Andromeda Galaxy in binoculars, see if you can see it with your naked eyes.

-In a dark, moonless sky it is about the farthest object visible to the naked eye, looking like a tiny wisp detached from the Milky Way.
-If you spot it, you can say that you’ve observed something more than 2 million light years away with nothing but your unaided eye.
+In a dark moonless sky it is about the farthest object visible to the naked eye, looking like a tiny wisp detached from the Milky Way.
+If you spot it, you can say that you’ve observed something over two million light years away with nothing but your unaided eye.

 Trick to see star clusters

 About halfway between Cassiopeia and Mirfak look for the Perseus Double Cluster.
 This gives you two galactic clusters for the price of one.

 These clusters are much farther away than the first three we looked at.
 They are about 7,000 and 8,100 light-years away.
 Early astronomers mistook these clusters for stars, and assigned them the letters "chi" (Greek) and "h" (Roman).